jeremymeadows/pyshell/README.md

 ## Scripting

 PyShell files can interpret any valid Python code or shell commands.
-They can also create custom shell commands from a Python function which can be loaded into the current enviromentusing the `source` command.
+They can also create custom shell commands from a Python function which can be loaded into the current enviroment using the `source` command.
 By default, `~/.pyshrc` is sourced when the shell starts, and that file can be used to customize/configure PyShell.

+### Create Shell Commands
+Add the `command` decorator to a function to give it a name and allow it to be called as a shell command.

 ```python
 from pyshell.commands import command